 You End up Paying More

-Think about this; you’re aware that your propane tank is almost empty but has around 5lbs left, so you decide to exchange it.
-That seems like a probable idea, but what about the bit of propane that was left in the tank?
+Think about this: your propane tank is almost empty but has around 5 lbs left, so you decide to exchange it.
+That seems probable, but what about the bit of propane left in the tank?

 You Do Not Receive a Full Tank

-Another disadvantage of exchanging is that companies do not fill their tanks to the full 20 lbs.
-They underfill it to 15lbs and claim that it’s a ‘full’ tank.
+Another disadvantage of exchanging is that companies do not fill their tanks to 20 lbs.
+They underfill it to 15 kg and claim it’s a ‘full’ tank.

-Companies have come up with this policy, simply because of safety measures.
-However, this is marketing propaganda that claims, after being filled with 20lbs of propane, the tank is left with 20% vapor space.
+Companies have come up with this policy simply because of safety measures.
+However, this is marketing propaganda that claims that after being filled with 20 lbs of propane, the tank is left with 20% vapor space.

 So this way, not only are you paying for a full tank even if you don’t require one, you’re paying more for a lesser quantity.

-Below you’ll find some methods to weigh your propane so that you can get it refilled or exchanged with total accuracy.
+Below, you’ll find some methods to weigh your propane so that you can refill or exchange it accurately.

 Weighing Machine